kalknight/WisBlockEnvironmentalDataloggerFirmware/lib/PortSchema/README.md

 4. Add the new port with `const portSchema PORTX = {...};`, replacing `X` with the new port number.
 5. Finally add the port to the [decoder on the web-app side](https://github.com/minisolarunsw/LoRaWANProjectRepo/tree/main/Ubidots/PayloadDecoder).

-You should also update the table(s) above with the new port/sensor schema.
+You should also update a copy of the table(s) above with the new port/sensor schema.

 ## Suggested Next Steps

-Obivously the port & sensor schema's have been set up around sensor data, however with a bit of creativity they can also easily be adapted to send other data that makes sense to be sent regularly/accompany sensor data e.g. if an RTC was added to the devices then a timestamp could be added to the schema, assigned a port number and included in the payload; or likewise if a _short_ string (not really something lora is good at), or ping of some sort needs to be sent it, too could be added to the schema, assigned a port number and included in the payload.
+Obivously the port & sensor schema's have been set up around sensor data, however with a bit of creativity they can also easily be adapted to send other data that makes sense to be sent regularly/accompany sensor data e.g. if an RTC was added to the devices then a timestamp could be added to the schema, assigned a port number and included in the payload; or likewise if a _short_ string (not really something lora is good at), or ping of some sort needs to be sent, it too could be added to the schema, assigned a port number and included in the payload.
 Either way the port number that is sent with every payload should be used as a tool and not just a wasted byte of data.

 ## Version 0.2

 - Upgraded port schema to handle multiple of each sensor type.
 - Changed sensorData such that each sensor struct is now an array of `MAX_SENSOR_VALUES` length.
 - Added `bool sensorData::printable(...)` member function to format a printable version of the sensor data.

+## Version 0.3

+- The port schema now includes function pointers to `initSensors()` & `readSensors` that need to be passed for each port declaration.
+This allows custom sensor operation to be associated with each unique port if desirable.
+An example of this is provided in the [examples\example_port_schema](examples\example_port_schema) folder in `SensorReadingFuncts.h`.
+- Moved port definitions out of `PortSchema.h`.
+These should now be defined by the user along with their other code.
+- The example port schema has been provided in the [examples\example_port_schema](examples\example_port_schema) folder in `Ports.h`; with the accompanying port sensor operation functions in `SensorReadingFuncts.h`.